Jamsers/Bistro-Demo-Tweaked/README.md

 RIGHT CLICK to zoom/focus
 TAB to switch third person camera shoulders

+## *.res Files Reimported
+When opening the project for the first time, you may notice hundreds of *.res files get modified in your source control.
+This is a quirk of the Godot importer and these changes can be safely discarded once project has already been opened once.

 ## Profiler
 Also includes a profiler to see performance details.
 [RAM counter not available in release builds](https://docs.godotengine.org/en/stable/classes/class_performance.html#enumerations).